MrJohnWeez/VR-Excavator-Simulator/README.md

 * If you do not want to wait for a patch you can return the game to steam

+I have played SteamVR game in the past but my controllers are not working

+* Sometimes antivirus interferes with new Steam games.
+[See post](https://support.steampowered.com/kb_article.php?ref=4361-MVDP-3638)

 I found a bug

 * Please submit a bug report in the discussions tab